VictorRodriguez/hobbies/stx-specs/multi-os-2004891-directory-layout.rst

 Storyboard: https://storyboard.openstack.org/#!/story/2004891

-This specification will extend the current directory layout used by the current StarlingX build system to allow for future build system(s).
+This specification will define the current directory layout used by the current StarlingX build system to allow for future build system(s).
 There are currently other directories that contain patches or configuration files, these files are typically version specific and will need to be considered in any